 Additionally, the infrastructure’s cloud nature means companies must rely on their provider’s security controls.
 These controls aren’t always straightforward, opening more avenues for misconfiguration.

 To mitigate this security risk and streamline access management, track all levels of access your team members have to various cloud services.
-You can even create a basic tracking document in Google Sheets, as long as you keep it updated.
+You can even create a basic tracking document in Google Sheets if you keep it updated.
 Conducting regular cybersecurity audits that include security details and protocols from all cloud providers can also reduce the risk.

 APIs allow better control and visibility into your cloud systems and applications.
 However, external APIs are often insecure and provide an entry point for potential cyberattacks that can compromise confidential data and manipulate services.